Jaynabergman/WETO_ddRAD/05_Filtering/09_Linkage_disequilibrium.md

 ### Script

-1. Run plink to get prune in file
+Run plink to get that file of SNPs that are in approximate linkage equilibrium (prune in file)

 ```
 #!/bin/bash